Mang'u High School: Athletics

 Possessing an athletic program over 50 years old, Mangu offers its students the opportunity to play in several sports and possesses teams that compete in basketball, soccer, handball, rugby, tennis, volleyball, and field hockey.

 Clubs and societies

 Mang'u high provides a wide array of clubs to develop individual student interest and abilities.
 The clubs invite and visit other schools for various functions pertaining to their societies.
-The school administration has given the clubs full support in their endeavors.
+The school administration has given the clubs full support in their endeavours.
 For every club, there is a patron who acts as a consultant.
-The school has many clubs including Law, Debate, Drama, Music, the Scouts Movement, Presidential Awards Science, Engineering, Robotics, Hack, Aviation, Journalism, Chess, French, German and Computer clubs.
+The school has many clubs including Law, Debate, Drama, Music, the Scouts Movement, Presidential Awards, Science, Engineering, Robotics, Hack, Aviation, Journalism, Chess, French, German and Computer clubs.

 Recently the Mang'u Robotics Club has been partnering with the Robotics team in Horace Mann School in New York, United States on establishing a FIRST Robotics Team in Mang'u.